NatronGitHub/Natron/Documentation/source/guide/getstarted-environment-menus.rst

 New Project
+  Clear the node graph to start from scratch a new process.
+Open Project...
-  clear the node graph to start from scratch a new process Open Project... load a .ntp files that is the description of a node graph. the .ntp contains no image data but only the instructions on how to process the images.
+  Load a ``.ntp`` file that is the description of a node graph.
+The ``.ntp`` contains no image data but only the instructions on how to process the images.
 Open Recent...
-  shortcut access to the most recently loaded .ntp files.
+  Shortcut access to the most recently loaded ``.ntp`` files.

-if a saved project is currently opened, the open functions will open in a new window
+If a saved project is currently opened, the open functions will open in a new window.

 Reload Project
-  Reload the current .ntp from disk.
+  Reload the current ``.ntp`` from disk.
 This can be used if you break something in your graph and don't know exactly what.
 Close Project
-  Close the current project but keep other projects opened if other Natron windows Save Project
+  Close the current project but keep other projects opened.
+Save Project
-  Save the current node graph
+  Save the current node graph.
 Save Project As...
   Save the current node graph with a new name
 New Project Version
   Increment the version number in the project file.

 Project files are very small files.
 It is thus recommended to save different files for the different steps of your work.
-Would you want to recover a previous state or in case your .ntp gets corrupted.
+Would you want to recover a previous state or in case your ``.ntp`` gets corrupted.

-Natron expects the version number to be in the form name_001.ntp, name_002.ntp and so on
+Natron expects the version number to be in the form ``name_001.ntp``, ``name_002.ntp`` and so on.

-.. note::  You can number your files with different patterns like "name_v01" but you will have to increment manually with "Save Project As..."
+.. note::  You can number your files with different patterns like ``name_v01`` but you will have to increment manually with "Save Project As..."

 Export Project As Group
   With this item you can export a group of nodes to be reused later.
 This way you can create custom tools for Natron named plugins or Pyplugs.